 Although private student loans are growing in popularity, federal student loans are still the dominant type of loan—accounting for 92.3% of all outstanding student debt, according to MeasureOne.

 The good thing about federal student loans is the range of options available to borrowers after finishing the degree attached to the loan.
 Possibilities include debt consolidation, loan forgiveness, and income-driven repayment.
-In this article we’ll explore income-driven repayment.
+Is a debt consolidation loan right for your credit card debt?
+If so, consolidating multiple loans into one manageable payment might be worth exploring.
+In this article, we’ll focus on income-driven repayment.

 What is an Income-Driven Repayment Plan?